 The truth is that excellent hearing not only connects us to the wider world, but it also ensures that we remain in good health for years to come.
-That’s because our hearing is intrinsically linked to the way our brains function normally, and they can begin to suffer without regular stimulation from sounds.
+That’s because our hearing is intrinsically linked to the way our brains function normally, and our brains can begin to suffer without regular stimulation from sounds.

 Studies from Johns Hopkins University show that this can have a degrading effect on our cognitive abilities over time, raising the risks of acquiring syndromes such as dementia.
 The good news is that there are treatments and care options available that can stop a hearing loss in its tracks.
 But many worry that they don’t have the investment needed for the right assistance, which discourages them from proceeding.

-Hearing Care Coverage from Medicare
+Hearing Aid Coverage from Medicare

-In addition, hearing loss affects half of those ages 75 and over in America.
-However, Medicare won’t cover the cost of hearing aid treatments, although “part B” does offer some extra benefits regarding hearing care.
+Unfortunately, Medicare won’t cover the cost of hearing aid treatments, although “part B” does offer some extra benefits regarding hearing care.

-So What Exactly Does Medicare Cover?
+So, What Does Medicare Cover?

 eHealth Medicare says, “In general, Original Medicare and most Medicare Supplement (or Medigap) Plans don’t cover hearing aids, routine hearing exams, or fittings for hearing aids.
 This means that without other insurance, you could pay 100 percent of the costs of these.”